Welcome to your Level 1 Ski/Snowboard Instructor Training

 Off-hill training consists of online self-learning modules and an in-class session.

-- The three self-learning modules are designed to allow you to complete this portion of the training at your own pace; however, this portion must be completed before your on-hill session.
+- The four self-learning modules are designed to allow you to complete this portion of the training at your own pace; however, this portion must be completed before your on-hill session.

-- The modules are “Duty of Care”, “Chairlift Safety” and a third module based on the Instructor Handbook
+- The modules are “Duty of Care”, “Chairlift Safety”, “Health and Safety” and a fourth module based on the Instructor Handbook

 - The in-class session will take place in the Track 3 building.
 As a new instructor candidate, this will be your first opportunity to tour the building and familiarize yourself with the adaptive equipment and training aids used in our program.